Note-taking & Writing In Vim: Basic Tutorial & Shortcuts (Free Theme Included)

 Note: I have tested some color schemes.
 These should be fine for basic writing e.g. Seoul256, Default, Iceberg and murphy (in order of preference).

 On a side note, did you miss this post?
-5 Ways How To Improve Note-taking Skill And Quality With Exercises
+More Than 10 Ways To Memorize Your Notes

 How to install a new color scheme for vim?